jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 ## Closing Remarks: Open Source Vision & Sustainability Statement

+**Baron Morgan. 🤴**

+A baron is a title associated with the authority to build and govern a castle.
+Reducing such a figure to the role of a mere employee leaves no room for open-source innovation or long-term growth.

+---

 This project is built on the core principle of **self-reliance through zero external dependencies**.

 With official validation from the OTF Security Lab as a key milestone, the goal is to secure a **$100,000 global Internet freedom grant**.
 Building on that foundation, the project aims to leverage technology-matching funding in South Korea to establish an **Offline-First AI Security Lab** dedicated to developing resilient security technologies for environments affected by censorship, internet shutdowns, and network disruption.